metalama/website/contributing/build-from-source.md

 - Windows
 - PowerShell
-- .NET SDK (check the specific version in the `global.json` file of each repository).
+- .NET SDK: check the specific version in the `global.json` file of each repository

+{: .warning }
+Ensure that the .NET SDK version matches the minor version specified in the `global.json` file of each repository.
+The `rollForward` option is set to `patch`, so only patch-level updates are allowed.
+Using an incorrect SDK version will result in build failures.

 ## Checking out source code